cculianu/bch-functions/readme.md

 The `OP_DEFINE` opcode is defined at codepoint `0x89` (`137`) with the following behavior:

 1. Pop the top item from the stack to interpret as a function identifier (a VM Number between `0` and `999`, inclusive).<sup>1</sup>
-2. Pop the next item from the stack to interpret as the function body<sup>2</sup>, and copy it to the [function table](#function-table) at the index equal to the function identifier.
+2. Pop the next item from the stack to interpret as the function body<sup>2</sup>.
+If the item has its [executable bit](#stack-data-item-executable-bit) set to `0`, then error, otherwise copy the item to the [function table](#function-table) at the index equal to the function identifier.
 If that function index is out of range or already defined, error.<sup>3</sup>
 3. Increment `Defined Function Count` by one.<sup>4</sup>

 <small>